-From 24 March, visitors to Tivoli can try out a new ride which will entertain both thrill-seekers and families with children.
+From the early summer 2018, visitors to Tivoli can try out a new ride which will entertain both thrill-seekers and families with children.
 As with all Tivoli rides, Tik Tak's design was created especially for the style-conscious amusement park by Tivoli's in-house design department.
 The design theme is similar to that of the Star Flyer and Aquila in the area known as the Merry Corner, which is strongly inspired by the idea of a journey of discovery, whether in the stars, in the world of science or in time.

 When visitors board Tik Tak, they will sit among gears, gadgets and ingenious mechanisms, ready for a journey through space and time.
 In this time travel ride, our securely seated visitors glide – although some may feel more as if they are thrown – through time.
 Dizziness is almost guaranteed once the giant clockwork mechanism starts swinging.